bodobraegger/bodobraegger.github.io/pages/notes/2024-03-27_transdisciplinarity_arts.md

 hydra: false
 ---

-This file holds talking points for the dialogue at ZHDK assessing a potential fit for the Master degree program [*interdisciplinary studies in the arts*](https://www.zhdk.ch/en/degree-programmes/transdisciplinarystudies).
+This file holds talking points for the dialogue at ZHDK assessing a potential fit for the Master degree program [*Transdisciplinary Studies in the Arts*](https://www.zhdk.ch/en/degree-programmes/transdisciplinarystudies).
 Please consider it a rough sketch, as it was planned for a later date.

 ## Current Inspirations